KasarLabs/bitcoin-da/README.md

 It provides `write` and `read` functions.
 This can be included in any sequencer written in rust.

+This repo is rust adaptation of rollkit's [bitcoin-da](https://github.com/rollkit/bitcoin-da).

 ## Prerequisites

 - Install `bitcoind` & `bitcoin-cli`